Faculty Merit Award Guidelines

 - 2022-2023: Professor Ramos

-Merit Justice Award Guidelines
+Advising Merit Award Guidelines

 (Nominations are solicited from the tenure-track faculty.
 Guidelines were developed by the Vice President for Mission and the Academic Council on Mission and Identity in AY 2001-2002.)

-justice" at the heart of his or her academic life.
+The candidate for the Justice Award must be a tenure-track faculty member who has integrated academic excellence with long-standing effort to place "the faith that does justice" at the heart of their academic life.
 The award should be considered equivalent to other merit awards in emphasizing excellence.
-At the same time, this award is distinguished by virtue of its emphasis upon the excellence strived for which is distinctively Ignatian in character.
+At the same time, this award is distinguished by virtue of its emphasis upon the excellence strived for, which is distinctively Ignatian in character.
 The spirit of the award is contained in the address given by Fr.
 Peter-Hans Kolvenbach at the Santa Clara conference in October 2000:

 In the words of GC 34, a Jesuit university must be faithful to both the noun university" and to the adjective “Jesuit.”
 To be a university requires dedication “to research, teaching and the various forms of service that correspond to its cultural mission.”
 To be Jesuit 'requires that the university act in harmony with the demands of the service of faith and promotion of justice...'